aws-ia/terraform-elastic-cloud/examples/vault/readme.md

   vault kv put secret/<your path> s3_client_access_key="<your AWS access key>" s3_client_secret_key="<your AWS secret key>"
   ```

-2. Run the following commands to provide the keys to the Terraform <your file name>.tfvars file:
+2. Provide the key values to the variables in the <your file name>.tfvars file:

+  **Note**: You can provide key values to the <your file name>.tfvars in other ways.
+For more information, refer to the [Assigning Values to Root Module Variables](https://www.terraform.io/language/values/variables) section in the Terraform documentation.

   ```
   name = "Elasticsearch Cluster"